-An occasional series on gifted individuals ignored or unknown in their homeland yet celebrated and respected internationally.
+An occasional series on gifted Scots unknown or ignored in their homeland

 It is highly misleading to suggest Ian Ritchie is unknown in Scotland.
 He and his London-based firm of architects are respected among his Scottish peers and our town planners, but unlike activists here who attract publicity such as Richard Murphy, for example, Ritchie is too self-effacing – and busy with commissions! – to be a household name.
 Nevertheless his celebrity like his firm’s projects is international.